Frontend web development has never been a hotter or more controversial topic.

 It is this combination of trends — the increased complexity of environments, higher quality bar, and the market pressure of a massive increase in audience that has led to the frantic and often chaotic explosion of activity in the frontend web space.

 Frontend HTML and CSS frameworks have also multiplied.
-Five years ago you might have had 3 choices — the venerable grid960 or one of the newly hot full featured frameworks, Bootstrap or Foundation.
+Five years ago you might have had three choices — the venerable grid960 or one of the newly hot full featured frameworks, Bootstrap or Foundation.
 Today, a quick search for “css frameworks” turns up a list of over 100!

 New programming models